swatijain1095/maths-notes/README.md

 # Maths-Notes
-This is an Apple instpired calculator application that can be used calculate mathematical problems.
-Just draw your problem and let AI work its magic ⭐
+This is an Apple inspired calculator application that can be used to calculate mathematical problems.
+Just draw your problem and let AI do its magic ⭐

 ## Live Demo
 https://maths-notes-ai.vercel.app/